raulsuriajr/halcyondrupalers-d9-boilerplate/README.md

 If you want to install all of this modules at once run `./setup.sh enmod`. **Note:** You must install drupal first before running `./setup.sh enmod`.

 ### Installation
+* `git clone https://github.com/raulsuriajr/halcyondrupalers-d9-boilerplate.git name_of_folder`
 * Run `./setup.sh`.
 This will prepare your application for drupal installation
 * Install like normal
 * Run `./setup.sh enmod` to install modules listed above.
+* Run `./setup.sh ensub` to install Bootstrap sub and Barrio

+### Drush
+* To use drush run `php drush/drush`
+* Example `php drush/drush uli` which will display a one time login link.

+### Drupal Console
+To use Drupal Console run `./vendor/bin/drupal`, this same command will list all the available commands of drupal console